mobarski/vimes/README.md

 # Vimes - Virtual Machines Experimentation Sandbox

 **Vimes** is a collection of virtual machines (VMs) and related resources for studying their performance, ease of implementation, and ease of use.
-This sandbox includes a variety of VMs with different architectures, implementations, and assemblers, as well as benchmarks and utilities to help measure and compare their characteristics.
+This sandbox includes a variety of VMs with different architectures, dispatch techniques, implementations, and assemblers, as well as benchmarks and utilities to help measure and compare their characteristics.

+**Warning**: this is pre-alpha code.

-## Architectures
+# Architectures

-### V1
+## V1

-Inspired mostly by [p-code machine](https://en.wikipedia.org/wiki/P-code_machine) from Niklaus Wirth's book "Algorithms + Data Structures = Programs" (1976).
+Stack machine inspired mostly by [p-code machine](https://en.wikipedia.org/wiki/P-code_machine) from Niklaus Wirth's book "Algorithms + Data Structures = Programs" (1976).

 **Differences**:

 - access restricted only to the local variables (level==0)
-- two conditional jump instructions (JZ and JNZ)
+- two conditional jump instructions (JZ and JNZ - for easier code generation)
 - new operations:
-  - MOD - modulo operation (a b -- c)
+  - MOD - modulo operation (replaces even-odd check from Wirth's VM)
   - HLT - stop execution
+- new instruction (INC) - example of a superinstruction
 - new instruction (EXT) that extends VM with new functionality
-  - AST - assert equal (a b --)
+  - AST - assert equal (for easier testing)
-  - ARG - get value of command-line program argument (a -- b)
+  - ARG - get value of command-line program argument (for easier parametrization)

+# Dispatch techniques

+## 1. Switch-based

+## 2. Replicated switch

+## 3. Direct threading

+## 4. Indirect threading

+## 5. Call-based

+# Details

+## V1 architecture

 #### Instructions